 This full-colour guide takes you through all of the practical steps of a successful trustee recruitment campaign.
 From assessing skills gaps in an organisation’s trustee board, to effective advertisement, to developing meaningful inductions for a new trustee, this guide seeks to demystify process and promote the practice of open recruitment for charity boards.

 ‘Using this guide from Getting on Board, charities of all sizes can successfully and affordably recruit trustees outside their usual pool of contacts.’

-Sarah Atkinson, Director for Policy, Planning and Communications, Charity Commission
+Sarah Atkinson, former Director for Policy, Planning and Communications, Charity Commission

-This full-colour, print version of this guide is available exclusively from DSC, but a free download is available from www.gettingonboard.org
+This full-colour, print version of the guide is available exclusively from DSC, but a free download is accessible from www.gettingonboard.org.

 How to become a charity trustee and Recruiting trustees for your charity were created by Getting on Board, a charity that helps individuals, employers and members of professional networks become new leaders in communities through board-level volunteering.
 The guides were written by Lynn Cadman, a governance consultant, project manager and trainer who previously worked for the Charity Commission.